shrinehub-keeper/probingedd/README.md

 ### Configuring

 `idf.py menuconfig` -> "Probing EDD (ESP32-CAM Game Gear/SMS emulator)" has the settings you're
-most likely to want to change: the WiFi AP SSID/password, MJPEG quality/target frame rate, and a fixed ROM path if you don't want auto-detection off the SD card.
+most likely to want to change: MJPEG quality/target frame rate, and a fixed ROM path if you don't want auto-detection off the SD card.

 ### Using it

 1. Put one or more `.gg`/`.sms` ROMs on a FAT-formatted SD card and insert it.
-2. Power up the board, then pair a DS4 or Wiimote with it (Bluepad32 starts scanning and auto-connecting on boot; put the controller in pairing mode as usual).
+2. Power up the board, then pair your BT controller (Bluepad32 starts scanning and auto-connecting on boot; put the controller in pairing mode as usual).
-3. Connect to the `probingedd` WiFi access point it creates (SSID/password configurable, see above) and open `http://192.168.4.1/` in a browser to watch.
+3. Connect to your AP specified in the config, then `idf.py monitor` and go to the IP it tells you to go to.
 4. Hold the controller's system/PS/Home button for a soft reset.